 h) Intangible assets - The Corporation initially recognizes these assets at acquisition cost.
 Subsequent to initial recognition, intangible assets are amortized in a systematic way over their economic useful life, except for those assets with indefinite useful life, which are not amortized.
 Indefinitely-lived intangible assets are tested for impairment at least annually, and whenever there is an indication that these assets may be impaired.
-Definitely-lived intangible assets are tested for impairment when an indicator of impairment has been identified.
-At the end of each reporting period, these assets are measured at their cost less any accumulated amortization (when applicable) and any accumulated impairment losses.
+Definitely-lived intangible assets are tested for impairment the end of each reporting period, these assets are measured at their cost less any accumulated amortization (when applicable) and any accumulated impairment losses.